sanctuarycomputer/style/README.md

 ## React and Tailwind - Gotchas!

-Bellow , we have included some common mistakes that developers make when using react and tailwind.
+Bellow, we have included some common anti-patterns that we see when new developers are in the process of being onboarded to a react and tailwind project.

 <br>